-The Freedom of Information Act or FOIA (5 U.S.C.
+The FOIA (5 U.S.C.
 552, as amended) provides any person with the statutory right to request information from executive branch agencies of the U.S. Government.
 This right of access is subject to nine statutory FOIA exemptions, which provide agencies the authority to withhold records in whole or in part.

 The Presidential Records Act (PRA) governs the official records of Presidents, including President George W. Bush, created or received after January 20, 1981.
 The PRA allows for public access to Presidential Records through FOIA beginning five years after the end of a President's Administration.
 However, it allows the President to invoke as many as six specific restrictions to public access for up to 12 years.